IBMDeveloperUK/CND-Workshops/part2/readme.md

 The steps outlined above can be configured further if there are multiple instances of an app running.
 We can chose to add delays, ramp up or down instances and/or keep more versions of an app running.

+**Checking it all works**
+Try making some changes to the code again and then push them to the code repo on GitHub.
+This time keep refreshing the URL as your application deploys.
+You'll notice the app never goes down but at some point you switch over to the new version.

+## Optional Extra - Additional stages

+Have a go at creating extra stages for your delivery pipeline.
+Ideally once our app has deployed we want to run tests against it to check the API works in the live environment.
+After that we may want to deploy it again (if we assume the first deployment is "dev" then we can then deploy to "prod").
+We may also want to deploy to other geographic regions.